dragoshirnea/EAS-Browser/README.md

 # Get Started

-To download EAS Browser Display, just folow the instructions from
+To download EAS Browser Display, just folow the instructions from Windows version Download file.
+All the source files are also available to download.